UPDATE: Brexit has been delayed again. Brexit now extended to 31 October 2019

 - Weaker value of the British Pound will cut Minifree’s costs, since Minifree only exports (Minifree can use the resulting profits to subsidize costs).
 This will lead to slight price cuts on Minifree, which is good for you, the customer (for UK customers, the price remains approximately identical) — or we keep prices the same, and donate more to the FSF

 Bottom line: Everything you hear in the news is nonsense.
 Most businesses will continue to operate just fine after Brexit, whether they are UK companies trading with the EU, or EU companies trading with the UK.
+The only people panicking are the EU commissioners and the huge multi-national corporations that will start to become more accountable to the public after Brexit.
+And also the British MEPs who will lose their jobs.

 Don’t panic 🙂